verilog-meetup/verilog-hackathon-education-kit-manual/appendix_a_1.md

 ## Appendix A. A subset of the SystemVerilog language that we use in this manual

 SystemVerilog is a result of long language evolution.
-When the original Verilog appeared in 1984, it was intended for simulation, not synthesis.
-The design of some language features provoked designers to make bugs, such as race conditions when using blocking assignments in edge-sensitive always blocks.
+When the original Verilog appeared in 1984, the design of some language features provoked designers to make bugs, such as race conditions when using blocking assignments in edge-sensitive always blocks.
 Some constructs, such as “reg” ended up being used not in a way their name suggests (“reg” is not always a register).

 SystemVerilog, which development started in 2001, is effectively a mix of three languages: Verilog-2001, Vera and Superlog, with some features from